All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 1. Intestinal Barrier Protection

 The intestinal barrier is a single layer of epithelial cells held together by tight junction proteins.
 This barrier allows nutrient absorption while preventing bacteria, toxins, and undigested food particles from entering the bloodstream.
-Glutathione is essential for maintaining the integrity of these tight junctions .
+Glutathione is important for maintaining the integrity of these tight junctions .

 When oxidative stress overwhelms the intestinal glutathione pool, tight junctions can become compromised, leading to increased intestinal permeability, sometimes called "leaky gut."
 Cell culture and animal studies have demonstrated that glutathione depletion directly leads to tight junction disruption, while glutathione restoration helps repair barrier function .